nhoizey/images-responsiver/docs/eleventy-plugin-images-responsiver/tutorial/02-with-plugin-default/README.md

 This is the simplest way to add the plugin without any specific configuration.

-Images are not visible because the transformed HTML (using default configuration) tells the browsers about images with names like `colorful-netherlands-320.jpg`, `colorful-netherlands-560.jpg` while we actualy only have one `colorful-netherlands.jpg`.
+Images are not visible because the transformed HTML (using default configuration) tells the browsers about images with names like `colorful-netherlands-320.jpg`, `colorful-netherlands-560.jpg` while we actualy only have one `colorful-netherlands.jpg` image file.

 # Now… what?